-“When we think about the mental health connection, this is an area where we see benefits after a single bout of physical activity,” says Leigh Vanderloo, an exercise scientist with ParticipACTION.
+“When we think about the mental health connection, this is an area where we see benefits after a single bout of physical activity,” said Leigh Vanderloo, an exercise scientist with ParticipACTION.
 “If you go out for 15-minute walk, when you come in there is going to be a noticeable difference.”

-“Physical activity plays a really important role in our mood,” says Vanderloo.
+“Physical activity plays a really important role in our mood,” said Vanderloo.
 “It helps with the release of endorphins, serotonin and dopamine, which boost feelings of happiness and wellness.
 It also decreases the amount of cortisol, which is our body’s stress hormone.”